AdarshRazor/Interview_Prep/ReactJS/Interview/Questions.md

 ### Answers:
 1. **What are functional components in React?**
-   Functional components are simple JavaScript functions that return JSX.
-They do not have their own state or lifecycle methods before React 16.8.
+   Functional components are `simple JavaScript functions that return JSX`.
+They **do not** have their own `state or lifecycle methods` before React 16.8.

 2. **What are class components in React?**
    Class components are ES6 classes that extend from `React.Component` and can have their own state and lifecycle methods.